groonga/groonga/doc/source/reference/commands/select.rst

 .. note::

-   This is a experimental feature.
+   This is an experimental feature.
 Currently, this feature is still not stable.

    This feature requires :doc:`/reference/command/command_version` 3 or later.